Beech Mast 2026 Forecast

-New Zealand’s Department of Conservation (DoC) has forecast a major beech mast in the 2025/26 summer that will lead up to massive trout in the 2026/27 season, opening October 01, 2026.
+New Zealand’s Department of Conservation (DoC) has forecast a major beech mast in the 2025/26 summer that will lead to massive trout in the 2026/27 season, opening October 01, 2026.

 Even the New Zealand Government is getting in early with increased funding for predator control.
 As much as they will lift their predator control program to alleviate the impact of the mouse population explosion, this will only focus on pockets of government land where indigenous fauna will not withstand the increased predation.